tetrateio/training/modules/security/ingress/README.md

     Now the error changed.
 We have an `unknown CA`.

     This is perfectly true as we are using a self-signed certificate and `curl` is trying to validate it by default.
-We can test again using the `-k` option to skip the verrification:
+We can test again using the `-k` option to skip the verification:

     ```shell
     curl -kvs https://storefront.$INGRESSIP.sslip.io